 - Social promotion: This does not affect the rank directly but helps in boosting traffic.
 The more the number of excellent and credible social shares, the more traffic you generate.

 As a newbie website, the first milestone is acquiring 1 million users in organic traffic.
 Some websites that meticulously use SEO tactics can do it faster, while some that ad-libbed took a little longer.
 So what are the factors that you need to reach the coveted mark of 1 million organic traffic?
+And how to improve blog SEO?
 Read on.

-What SEO Parameters to Optimize for Generating More Traffic?
+What Blog SEO Parameters to Optimize for Generating More Traffic?

-While On-Page and Off-Page SEO parameters cover the SEO basics, some parameters directly impact how a page ranks.
+While on-page and off-page SEO parameters cover blog SEO basics, some parameters directly impact how a page ranks.
 Here are the parameters you need to work on for the best results on Google Search Results:

 1. Nail your keyword research